 DeepRiver AS needed to test the energy efficiency of its turbine design called the Pilot Turbine to determine which design solutions would improve its product.
 The physical prototype was based on an old water wheel concept, which was full-scale tested in Klapeida, Lithuania.

-Although paper calculations gave a promising efficiency and the physical test also showed good results, it was still important to deeper understand the behavior of water through the turbine construction, for example, how the pressure is distributed on the turbine blades.
+Although paper calculations gave a promising expected efficiency and the physical test also showed good results, it was still important to deeper understand the behavior of water through the turbine construction; for example, how the pressure is distributed on the turbine blades.

 For the validations, Trond considered investing in on‐site testing with an on‐premise CFD simulation software license, however, the costs proved to be too high.
-While searching for a more optimal solution, Trond learned about SimScale, a powerful, cost‐efficient numerical analysis tool that could be used to verify each of the design changes before the company started full production.
+While searching for a more optimal solution, Trond learned about SimScale, a powerful, cost‐efficient, numerical analysis tool that could be used to verify each of the design changes before the company started the production.

 The simulation results helped Trond to better understand how to capture pressure to obtain more energy from the water flow, and how to avoid unnecessary turbulence and drag.
-The simulations have also contributed to increase the effectiveness of the turbine design.
-By far, although the optimized turbine construction is reduced by 30% in size, has almost half the number of turbine blades and a smaller diameter of the turbine, the new design is still as effective as its predecessor.
+The simulations have also contributed to increasing the effectiveness of the turbine design.
+Although the optimized turbine construction is reduced by 30% in size, it has almost half the number of turbine blades and a smaller diameter, the new design is still as effective as its predecessor.

 With on-premises simulation software, it would have taken one hour to prepare the geometry, one hour to set up the simulation, and up to 49 computing hours to complete one run.
 With SimScale, on the other hand, the processing time was dramatically decreased to 1,5 hours in real time on 32 cores (48 hour computing time on 32 cores).